 Since the lighthouse sits on private property, it isn’t accessible by land.
 The best views of this historic structure are from the air, but if chartering an airplane or helicopter isn’t in the cards, views of North Light and the stunning cliffs it rests atop are possible by boat, as well.
 While you’re in the area, stop by the aforementioned North Light Beach, a beautiful crescent of sand that you just might have to yourself.

 Run the Grand Island Trail 50K, Marathon, or Half Marathon.Back to Top of List

 If you’re the kind of person who thrives on pushing your limits, sign up for a once-in-a-lifetime experience: the Grand Island Trail 50K, Marathon, or Half Marathon.
-Held in cooperation with the US Forest Service, this year’s race takes place on July 30!
-Runners will be treated to spectacular vistas of one of the most beautiful shorelines anywhere in the Great Lakes region.
-Much of the race route is shaded by lush forests, while breezes off of Lake Superior help keep sunny stretches comfortably cool.
+They hold the race usually at the end of July in cooperation with the US Forest Service.
+Runners will experience spectacular vistas of one of the most beautiful shorelines anywhere in the Great Lakes region.
+Lush forest shade much of the race route, while breezes off of Lake Superior help keep sunny stretches comfortably cool.